GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/scene3d/reference.md

 **Flip the object on Z**
 Flip the object on Z axis

+**Center Z position**
+Change the Z position of the center of rotation.

 **Depth (size on Z axis)**
 Change the depth (size on Z axis).